Hunting can be done not just with guns but with an assortment of different weapons.

 The first thing that you will have to do before buying a crossbow is figure out it weight.
 Lightweight crossbows are easy to carry and easy to reload and fire, but don;t pack much force.
 Heavy crossbows are able to provide a lot of force and penetration power, but are harder to carry and reload.

 The best crossbow for beginners should be a fine balance between lightweight and heavyweight.
 The best crossbow for professionals is heavily specialized and favors specific technical details.

 To help you get a better understanding, here is a more detailed view at the aforementioned crossbows.

-1. Excalibur Matrix SMF Grizzly - Best Crossbow on The Market
+1. Excalibur Matrix SMF Grizzly - Best Value Crossbow

 One of the most important things when taking a shot with a crossbow is its balance.
 The more balanced and stable the crossbow, the more accurate the shot is.
 That being said, recoil and push-back are serious factors to consider before shooting.